bbhunter/BugBounty-Browser-Extensions/Extensions.md

+# This Plugins are Avilabel for any Browsers.
-## Firefox Browser Extensions for Bug bounty Hunters
+## Firefox and other Browsers Extensions for Bug bounty Hunters

 #### 1. Foxy Proxy
 https://addons.mozilla.org/en-US/firefox/addon/foxyproxy-standard/